simai/ui-doc-template/source/docs/en/deploying-your-site/deploying-your-site.md

 ];
 ```

 In this example, running `NODE_ENV=staging npm run build` would output your built files to `dist/staging/public`.
-Jigsaw will create any directories that do not already exist.
+Docara will create any directories that do not already exist.

 You can also assign different source and build paths for different environments by using multiple environment-specific config files.